Restrictions of mixed Hodge modules using generalized V-filtrations: Introduction

-\begin{rmk} The old ideas in~\cite{CD} are not sufficient to prove \theoremref{thm-main} because the ${}^LV$-filtration depends on the choice of coordinates.
+\begin{rmk} The ideas in~\cite{CD} are not sufficient to prove \theoremref{thm-main} because the ${}^LV$-filtration depends on the choice of fiber coordinates.

-The ideas in~\cite{CDS} are used below; however, they do not automatically give us the strictness of the complex $B^0_L(\cM,F)$.
-Indeed, the same problem arises in this situation: the ${}^L V$-filtration depends on the choice of coordinates $t_1,\dots, t_r$, and to prove strictness as in \cite{CDS}, one takes $t_r$ to be a general linear combination of $t_1,\dots, t_r$. \end{rmk}
+The ideas in~\cite{CDS} are used below; however, they do not automatically give us the strictness of the complexes $B^0_L(\cM,F)$ and $C^0_L(\cM,F)$.
+Indeed, the same problem arises in this situation: the ${}^L V$-filtration depends on the choice of coordinates $t_1,\dots, t_r$, and to prove strictness as in \cite{CDS}, one replaces $t_r$ by a general linear combination $\widetilde{t}_r$ of $t_1,\dots, t_r$, and considers the coordinates $t_1,\dots, \widetilde{t}_r$. \end{rmk}

-\begin{rmk} A few results from \cite{CD} are missing in this paper.
-Namely, we would like to understand the Koszul-like complexes